 Several members of staff have interests in Classical Reception (Alston, Gloyn, Hawley, Kahane, Kamash, Lowe, and Spentzou).
 Interests range from political and literary philosophy, urbanism, literary receptions, science fictions, and popular culture.

-The Centre's Directors are Richard Alston, Efi Spentzou and Ahuvia Kahane.
-The centre hosts many of our current graduate students whose work is associated with the reception of the classical world.
+The Centre's Directors are Liz Gloyn, Efi Spentzou and Ahuvia Kahane.
+The Centre hosts many of our current graduate students whose work is associated with the reception of the classical world.
 The Centre offers a Masters by Research in Classical Reception.